Boat Poker Run: Complete Planning Guide for Water Events

 Card Dealing on the Water

 Wind and water make paper cards and score sheets unreliable.
 Digital poker run tools solve this completely — riders scan a QR code at each dock checkpoint and draw a card on their phone.
 No paper to blow into the lake, no wet score sheets, no illegible handwriting.
+If you're weighing digital vs. paper poker run scoring, the water environment makes the decision for you.

 If using physical cards, laminate the score sheets, use weighted card holders at checkpoints, and have backup decks at every stop.
 Wind will scatter a 52-card deck in seconds if it's not secured.